-By Alejandro Cristiá Batista & Fabián Umaña Angulo (Costa Rica)
+By Arch.
+Alejandro Cristiá Batista & Arch.
+Fabián Umaña Angulo (Costa Rica).

 In these times of urban development progresses by leaps and bounds, and with the increasing population, it is necessary to rethink the methods of evolution in terms of infrastructure, and that implies social housing, an aspect in which we must make wise decisions quickly.
 We live in a time when we should be cautious with the construction methods, saving as much as possible material and financial resources.
 Thus, the modular construction, with a touch of selfconstruction, is the future of social development of cities that do not stop growing.

 The contest (open to professionals from different countries) posed the challenge of designing a new home for the survivors of a collapse of a hill, which occurred on October 1 last year in a Guatemalan community called “El Cambray 2”.
 The tragedy left 280 dead and hundreds of homes were underground.